Go paper-free

 Balance £2,208.16 |

-You can see that any interest paid becomes part of your balance, and you start earning interest on the total.
+You can see that any interest that your bank pays you becomes part of your balance and you start earning interest on the total.
 Over time, compound interest can help your savings to grow faster.

 Because it includes the effect of compound interest, AER gives you a realistic view of the interest you could earn.
-However, there are other factors you should bear in mind:
+But there are other factors you should bear in mind.